Patrick Kennedy (banker)

 Patrick Kennedy is the Governor of the Bank of Ireland.
 He took over the role on 31 July 2018 after Archie Kane retired.
-Patrick Kennedy previously served as the deputy governor of the bank since 2015.
+Patrick Kennedy had previously served as the deputy governor of the bank since 2015.
 After school in Gonzaga College, he graduated from University College Dublin, and qualified as a Chartered Accountant.

 Kennedy is also chairman of CarTrawler and Honorary Treasurer of the Irish Rugby Football Union.
 After working with KPMG Corporate Finance and McKinsey & Company, he served Greencore Group plc for seven years as Chief Financial Officer.
 He subsequently joined Paddy Power plc as a non-executive director in 2004, and was their chief executive from 2006 to 2014.
 He also served as a non-executive director of Elan Corporation plc.

 Patrick Kennedy joined Bank of Ireland in 2010 as a non-executive director, and became the deputy governor of the bank in 2015.
 He also chaired its Risk Committee from 2016 to 2018.